lovol02/Custom-Logic/README.md

 Please let every block and collector has his own name, in the case of the same name for block and collector, it will cause a confusion for our program.

 ## License and Credits
 This project uses Blockly, licensed under the Apache License 2.0.
+Link for Blockly's repository: https://github.com/google/blockly/tree/develop(https://github.com/google/blockly/tree/develop)